Shringasaurus: Palaeopathology

 One specimen of Shringasaurus is known to have had a pair of malformed vertebrae in its neck.
 The two cervicals are partially fused together, interpreted as either the result of a birth defect, spondyloarthropathy (a type of arthritis), or possibly a bacterial or fungal disc infection.
 The vertebrae belonged to a large adult animal, so it is unlikely that the quality of life for the individual was severely affected by the disorder, and it was probably not fatal to the animal.
 One of the vertebrae also preserves a healed fracture, although the cause for this injury is unknown.

 Palaeoecology

 In the upper Denwa Formation, Shringasaurus coexisted with the lungfish Ceratodus sp. and a variety of temnospondyl amphibians, including the capitosaurid Paracyclotosaurus crookshanki, the mastodonsaurid Cherninia denwai, a lonchorhynchine trematosaurid, and a brachyopid.
 Other terrestrial vertebrates include a large undescribed rhynchosaur and two species of dicynodonts, a mid-sized species similar to Kannemeyeria and a larger species interpreted as similar to Stahleckeria.
 The environment is interpreted as representing a dry, semi-arid floodplain with slow moving, anabranching rivers that periodically burst their banks.
 Rainfall was seasonal, and the environment experienced droughts that dried up ephemeral rivers and ponds.
-The large body size of Shringasaurus and its similarity to sauropodomorphs—including its jaws and teeth as well as a superficially similar body shape—suggests that it occupied the role of a large, relatively high-browsing herbivore in its environment, similar to what is suggested for Azendohsaurus.
+The large body size of Shringasaurus and its convergent similarity to sauropodomorphs—including its jaws and teeth as well as a superficially similar body shape—suggests that it possibly occupied the role of a large, relatively high-browsing herbivore in its environment.